A Genetic Predisposition to Success: Is It in Your DNA?

 2024

 Everybody has that one friend who makes you feel like you’re not doing enough.
 They work nonstop, seem immune to burnout, and are always achieving some new, impossible goal.
-It’s as if they’re wired differently.
-Their brains are missing screws which cause them to function at an astounding level.
+It’s as though their brains are configured differently.
+Their brains seem to function at an astounding level due to their genetic predisposition.

 Believe it or not, this is true.
-Many high performers are wired differently, thanks to their unique brain chemistry (a result of genetics).
-Their drive, motivation, and ability to push through stress aren’t purely the result of discipline.
-These attributes stem from the same wiring that, when channeled improperly, can lead to addiction and destructive behaviors.
+Many high performers are wired differently, thanks to their unique brain chemistry.
+This is a result of inherited traits and their genetic predispositions.
+Their exceptional drive, motivation, and ability to manage stress aren’t just the product of discipline.
+Instead, these traits stem from the same dopamine pathways in the brain that, when mismanaged, can lead to self-destructive behaviors or even addiction.

-Through my research in functional genomics, I’ve seen this firsthand—testing the DNA of countless high achievers, as well as drug addicts, and finding a common thread in their brain wiring.
-Let’s explore the science behind how success might indeed be in your genes.
+Through my research in functional genomics, I’ve seen this pattern emerge time and time again.
+By testing the DNA of countless high achievers and individuals battling addiction, I’ve uncovered a fascinating common thread in their brain wiring.
+Let’s explore how your DNA for success might be influencing your potential.

 ADVERTISEMENT

-How we experience dopamine is determined by three key genes: DRD2, MAO, and COMT.
-These genes dictate how much dopamine we produce, how sensitive we are to it, and how quickly it gets cleared from the brain.
+Our genetic predisposition, influenced by three critical genes - DRD2, MAO, and COMT - shapes how we experience dopamine.
+These genes determine how much dopamine we produce, how sensitive we are to it, and how quickly we clear it from the brain.
+Together, they play a significant role in the science of success and our ability to pursue meaningful rewards.

 The DRD2 Gene: How Much Do You Feel Reward?

-The DRD2 gene determines how many dopamine receptors your brain has.
-These receptors are the landing pads where dopamine molecules bind to create feelings of pleasure and reward.
-People with more receptors feel pleasure and satisfaction more intensely.
-Those with fewer receptors feel less.
+The DRD2 gene regulates the number of dopamine receptors in your brain.
+These receptors act as landing pads for dopamine molecules, enabling the brain to experience pleasure and reward.
+Individuals with more receptors feel greater satisfaction from achievements, while those with fewer receptors may feel less.

 MAO and COMT: How Long Do You Feel Reward?

-The MAO and COMT genes control how quickly dopamine is broken down and cleared from the brain.
-If you have the GG variant of these genes, you experience a rapid clearance of dopamine, meaning that any reward you feel is fleeting.
-People with this profile chase the next reward with a huge sense of urgency, as the satisfaction from previous accomplishments quickly fades.
+The MAO and COMT genes influence how quickly dopamine is broken down and cleared from the brain.
+If you carry the GG variant of these genes, your dopamine clears more rapidly, causing any sense of reward to be short-lived.
+This genetic profile often leads to an urgent chase for the next big accomplishment, as previous successes quickly lose their luster.

 This habit rapidly ages you